codingchild2424/DKT_baseline/README.md

 mail address: colaandedm@gmail.com

 # Manual
-1) .py
+## Python files

+Python files are program to initialize the DKT training and predicting.

+This program consist of 6 modules.

-model.py: DKT model
+1. model.py: DKT model

-trainer.py: class for training
+2. trainer.py: class for training and validating

-predict.py: class for predicting
+3. predict.py: class for predicting

-train.py: main
+4. train.py: main file

-utils.py: util class or function
+5. utils.py: util class or functions

-2) .ipynb
+6. model.pth: trained model files

+## jupyter file

-For learning and Visualizing the DKT
+Jupyter file are made for learning and visualizing the DKT.

+Learner can check the result of all cells.

+Detail comment will be added.

 # Environments
 We use Docker environments for develop my code.

 The Docker Image is 'ufoym/deepo'.

+'ufoym/deepo' has a lot of python package for deep learning.

 # How to start?
-1) Use terminal and type this code
+1) Use terminal and type this code.
+You should check your path(use pwd).
 ```
 $ python3 train.py --model_fn model.pth
 ```